Representations of the D=2 Euclidean and Poincar\'e groups: The UIR of the Poincar e group in .

-Physically, the positive energy ($q^0>0$) representations can be associated with particles of mass $m=q$.
+Physically, the positive energy ($q_0>0$) representations can be associated with particles of mass $m=q$.
 The negative energy ones have a spectrum that is not bounded from below, so they are not admissible as physical particles.
-But, upon quantization, these representations are associated with antiparticles.
+Upon quantization, these representations are associated with antiparticles.

-\item ${\bf q_l}^2<0$ or space-like orbits.
-The roles of $q^0$ and $q^1$ are interchanged, so the two disconnected components of the hyperbola are given by the sign of $q^1$ Boosts act also by shifting the rapidity parameter.
-The representations are constructed in the same way than the representations associated to time-like orbits and the formulae do not present formal differences.
+{\bf 4) Space-like orbits.} ${{\mathbf q}_s}^2<0$.
+The roles of $q_0$ and $q^1$ are interchanged, so the two disconnected components of the hyperbola are given by the sign of $q^1$:

+The parametrization of the orbits $q_1>0$ and $q_1<0$ is similar to \eqref{00099} and \eqref{000101} for the time-like orbits but interchanging $\cosh\chi$ and $\sinh\chi$.
+Boosts act also by shifting the parameter $\chi$.
+These representations are constructed in the same way as the representations associated to time-like orbits and the formulae do not present formal differences.
 But now, a Lorentz transformation can change the sign of $q^0$.
 The energy is not bounded from below, which signals, physically, an instability.
-These, otherwise good, UIR of the Poincaré group cannot be associated with physical particles.
+These, otherwise good, UIR of the Poincar\'{e} group cannot be associated with physical particles.
 For historical reasons, they are called tachyonic representations, but they are not associated to any `faster than light' particle.